-The new law effective January 1, 2016 requires committees collecting non-anonymous contributions of any amount report the name and address of the contributor.
-Committees must also report the occupation of any contributor giving more than \$200 in a calendar year.
-In order to allow time for committees to become familiar with current requirements, 2018 will be the first time staff will conduct this audit since the new campaign finance laws were enacted.
+The new law effective January 1, 2016, requires that committees must report the occupation of any contributor giving more than \$200 in a calendar year.
 Staff will audit for individual contributions missing the required information, and contact committees where there are five or more incomplete contributions in a six-month period and those incomplete transactions account for five percent or more of the reported transactions.
-Committees identified through this audit could be subject to section five of the Campaign Finance Settlement Schedule (Incomplete Contribution Information)
+Committees identified through this audit could be subject to section five of the Campaign Finance Settlement Schedule (Incomplete Contribution Information).
+Staff is preparing a process for the Commission's approval.